alexpardox/evidencia1/README.md

 - SistemaCitas (singleton):
 Gestiona en memoria las listas de administradores, doctores, pacientes y citas.
 Se encarga de cargar/guardar cada listado en su CSV correspondiente, validar credenciales de admin y ofrecer métodos para crear nuevas entidades o buscar por id.

+Cada una de estas clases colabora para ofrecer las funcionalidades de alta de doctores/pacientes, creación de citas, control de acceso y persistencia en archivos CSV.

+3) Créditos

+- MATERIA: Programación en JAVA -- EVIDENCIA FINAL
+- Autor: @alexpardox

+4) Licencia

+MIT License

+Copyright (c) 2025 alexpardox

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.